At ECA we aim to provide a curriculum to develop inquisitive,

 drawing out knowledge from within the learners, instead of just endlessly presenting the learners with facts.

-English is offered as the Home Language and Afrikaans as the First Additional Language and Setswana as the Second Additional Language.
+English is offered as the Home Language and Afrikaans as the First Additional Language.

 Each grade in this phase has two classes with 24 learners in each.
-Each class is taught by a qualified, born-again teacher.
-Each class also has an assistant teacher, who is born-again and passionate about education and children.
+Each grade is taught by a qualified, born-again teacher.
+Each grade also has an assistant teacher, who is born-again and passionate about education and children.

 The class size allows the teacher to not only have one on one interaction with the learners, but also to understand the learning style and needs of each learner.